keu/docs/learn/rerunning-dags.md

 - DAG scheduling.
 See [Scheduling and timetables in Airflow](scheduling-in-airflow.md)

+## Automatically retry tasks

+In Airflow, you can configure individual tasks to retry automatically in case of a failure.
+The default number of times a task will retry before failing permanently can be defined at the Airflow configuration level using the core config `default_task_retries`.
+You can set this configuration either in `airflow.cfg` or with the environment variable `AIRFLOW__CORE__DEFAULT_TASK_RETRIES`.
+You can overwrite the `default_task_retries` of an Airflow environment at the task level by using the `retries` parameter.

+The `retry_delay` parameter (default: `timedelta(seconds=300)`) defines the time spent between retries.
+As of Airflow 2.6, you can set a maximum value for the retry delay in the core Airflow config `max_task_retry_delay` (`AIRFLOW__CORE__MAX_TASK_RETRY_DELAY`), which, by default, is set at 24 hours.
+Or, for individual tasks, you can set the maximum retry delay with the parameter, `max_retry_delay`.

+To progressively increase the wait time between retries until `max_retry_delay` is reached, set `retry_exponential_backoff` to `True`.

+It is common practice to set the number of retries for all tasks in a DAG by using `default_args` and override it for specific tasks as needed.
+To override specific tasks, provide a different value to the task level `retries` parameter.

+The DAG below contains 4 tasks that will always fail.
+Each of the tasks uses a different retry parameter configuration.

+<CodeBlock language="python">{retry_example}</CodeBlock>

-## Rerun tasks
+## Manually rerun tasks or DAGs

 [Rerunning tasks](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html#re-run-tasks) or full DAGs in Airflow is a common workflow.

 To rerun a task in Airflow you clear the task status to update the `max_tries` and current task instance state values in the metastore.
 After the task reruns, the `max_tries` value updates to `0`, and the current task instance state updates to `None`.

-To clear the task status, go to the Graph View or Tree View in the Airflow UI and then click the task you want to rerun.
-In the **Task Actions** list select **Clear** as shown in the following image.
+To clear the task status, go to the Grid View in the Airflow UI, select the task instance you want to rerun and click the **Clear task** button.

 ![Clear Task Status](/img/guides/clear_tasks_ui.png)

-When clearing a task instance, you can select the following options to clear and rerun additional related task instances:
+A popup window appears, giving you the following options to clear and rerun additional task instances related to the selected task:

 - Past: Clears any instances of the task in DAG runs with a data interval before the selected task instance.
 - Future: Clears any instances of the task in DAG runs with a data interval after the selected task instance.
 - Upstream: Clears any tasks in the current DAG run which are upstream from the selected task instance.
 - Downstream: Clears any tasks in the current DAG run which are downstream from the selected task instance.
 - Recursive: Clears any task instances of the task in the child DAG and any parent DAGs if you have cross-DAG dependencies.
-- Failed: Clears only failed instances of any task instances selected based on the above options.
+- Only Failed: Clears only failed instances of any task instances selected based on the above options.

-After you make your selections and click **Clear**, the Airflow UI shows a summary of the task instances that will be cleared and asks you to confirm.
-Use this to ensure your selections are applied as intended.
+Check which task instances will be cleared with the current settings by expanding the dropdown menu **Affected tasks: X**.
+Click **Clear** to confirm and the task(s) will be cleared and rescheduled for another run.

 ![Task Instance Summary](/img/guides/task_instance_confirmation.png)

-You can also run the following command in the Airflow CLI to clear task statuses:
+You can also clear task statuses fromm the Graph view.

+If you want to use the Airflow CLI to clear task statuses, you can use the following command:

 ``` bash
 airflow tasks clear [-h] [-R] [-d] [-e END_DATE] [-X] [-x] [-f] [-r]